dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 ```
 {: .Example}

+The `MERGE_DATA_FROM_FILE` procedure uses exactly the same parameters.
+{: .noteNote}

-In the above call, the parameter values have the following meaning:
+In the above calls, the parameter values have the following meaning:
 {: .spaceAbove}

 <table>